 An important way that populations remain stable is to produce more individuals than can survive.
 Some of these individual are taken as food by predators.
 Typically, the individuals who do not survive are diseased or weaker than the survivors.
 When predators disappear from a habitat, it usually produces an overabundance of their prey, which can lead to greatly increased damage to the plants they feed on.

-Another example of human intervention is when exotic, non-native, wildlife is introduced into a habitat.
+Another example of human intervention is when exotic, non-native, wildlife or invasive plants are introduced into a habitat.
 They may not have the checks and balances that keep native species under control.
-Introduced species often compete with native species and can force native wildlife out of areas where they once lived.
+Introduced species often compete with native species and can force native wildlife and plants out of areas where they once lived.
 Fortunately, one introduced species, starlings, are excellent at controlling another introduced species, craneflies.

 Carrying capacity is the measure of how many individuals of each species can survive in a habitat.
 It depends on the size of the property, proximity to wild areas, and the availability of food, water, shelter and space.
 If the population of that species exceeds the carrying capacity, some individuals will leave or die.
 Increasing the limiting factor for that species will increase the carrying capacity.
 Planting plants which are known to provide food and shelter and providing feeders and nesting places will boost populations of many species.